-2) The restrictions on the number and types of shareholders applicable to a subchapter S corporation do not apply to the owners of an LLC (the "members").
-The members of an LLC may also participate in management to a greater extent than limited partners.
+2) The restrictions on the number and types of shareholders applicable to a subchapter S corporation do not apply to the owners of a LLC (the "members").
+The members of a LLC may also participate in management to a greater extent than limited partners.

-4) An LLC is a business entity consisting of one or more "persons" (meaning an individual, general partnership, limited partnership, association, trust, estate or corporation,) conducting business for any lawful purpose.
-An LLC may be an incorporator, general partner, limited partner, applicant of a DBA, or a manager of any corporation, partnership, limited partnership or limited liability company.
+4) A LLC is a business entity consisting of one or more "persons" (meaning an individual, general partnership, limited partnership, association, trust, estate or corporation,) conducting business for any lawful purpose.
+A LLC may be an incorporator, general partner, limited partner, applicant of a DBA, or a manager of any corporation, partnership, limited partnership or limited liability company.

-5) LLC's consist of members, managers, and employees.
-Management of the company is reserved to the members or managers as specified in the Articles of Organization.
+5) LLCs consist of members, managers, and employees.
+Management of the company is reserved to the members or managers as specified in the Certificate of Organization.
 Generally, neither members, managers, nor employees are personally liable for any debt or obligation of the company.

-6) LLC's are creatures of statute and become effective once having filed approved Articles with the Division.
-Like most business types filed with the Division, LLC's are formed by filing Articles (called Articles of Organization.)
-Foreign LLC's may transact business in the state once having completed an Application for Registration.
-LLC's may amend their articles, file Articles of dissolution, and must file an Annual Report.
+6) LLCs are creatures of statute and become effective once having filed an approved Certificate with the Division.
+Like most business types filed with the Division, LLC's are formed by filing a Certificate (called Certificate of Organization).
+Foreign LLCs may transact business in the state once having completed an Application for Registration.
+LLCs may amend their Certificate, file Certificate of Dissolution, and must file an Annual Report.

 Additional filing requirements:

-a) One (1) original or true copy of the Articles of Organization.
-If the filer requests a copy of the Articles of Organization an additional exact copy of the filed document along with a return-addressed envelope with adequate first-class postage must also be submitted.
+a) One (1) original or true copy of the Certificate of Organization.
+If the filer requests a copy of the Certificate of Organization an additional exact copy of the filed document along with a return-addressed envelope with adequate first-class postage must also be submitted.

 b) The processing fee of $70.00 payable to the State of Utah.

 c) You may file in person, by mail, or fax.
-Means of payment are, cash, check, or money order made payable to the "State of Utah".
+Means of payment are; cash, check, money order, or credit card made payable to the "State of Utah."